 To help discuss this global waste issue with you on an individual level, I spoke with the manufacturing team at Bare Necessities- Zero Waste India, a Bangalore based startup, earlier this week.
 All four members of this small team were hired locally and they have now all undergone educational programs on the global plastic problem.
 I spoke first to Aseya who has worked for Bare Necessities for 2 years and is the Head of Manufacturing, she is leaving the team soon to live in a different state with her family.
 Secondly, Shabreen who has worked here for 8 months and was informed of her current role through a friend.
 She works in both manufacturing and operations teams, her current position has been a large but enriching move from her previous job in sales for a clothes store.
 Thirdly, I spoke with Reshma who learnt about the concept of zero waste and about Bare Necessities four months ago at a meeting at her son’s school.
 Last, of our current quartet, I spoke to Najma who has been working with Bare Necessities for less than a month, she did not have a formal, paid job prior to learning about the opportunity and is thoroughly enjoying the work she is now involved in.

-On a broader scale systems such as the SDGs can assist in helping social enterprises in India, a key backbone of the Indian economy, who are helping reimagine a just, greener, more socially conscious world, can be used to help develop solutions, maintain focus and assist in creating a blueprint for the path forward.
-Looking at Bare Necessities key focus areas for example, the business has trained and upskilled local women as part of their core team (SDG5), provided formalised employment while growing an independent local business (SDG8) and is raising awareness of how resources can be managed, so that a sustainable environment will blossom (SDG11).
-Through products and education about zero waste living they are changing the rhetoric of consumption in India (SDG12).
-Minimising the amount of single use products limits adverse effects on the environment, on both land and water (SDG13, SDG14, SDG15).
+On broader scale systems such as the SDGs can assist in helping social enterprises in India, a key backbone of the Indian economy, who are helping reimagine a just, greener, more socially conscious world, can be used to help develop solutions, maintain focus and assist in creating a blueprint for the path forward.
+Looking at Bare Necessities key focus areas, for example, the business has trained and upskilled local women as part of their core team (SDG5), provided formalised employment while growing an independent local business (SDG8) and is raising awareness of how resources can be managed so that a sustainable environment will blossom (SDG11).
+Through products and education about zero waste living, they are changing the rhetoric of consumption in India (SDG12).
+Minimising the number of single-use products limits adverse effects on the environment, on both land and water (SDG13, SDG14, SDG15).
 While combining key resources and partners in the sector to change the rhetoric towards waste in India (SDG17) highlights that these goals that work specifically for this business can work for all others as well.

 I know it can be overwhelming to hear that the amount of plastic produced each day in India weighs as much as 9000 Asian elephants (source) but when we know where most of it comes from, how to minimise it and we have methods that do work within Indian communities, perhaps the real question is why haven’t we done more already.
 Perhaps it is simply that not enough people have heard about the issues yet.
 Of the four manufacturing women only two knew about the concept of zero waste- the degree in which they were aware was not measured, while the concept of circular economy methodology was not known at all- yet within a short period of time they have learnt, they have taught and they have made an impact.
 On top of that all the attendees at workshops and pop up markets who have communicated with Bare Necessities know about the plastic waste issue, and now likely spoken about it to one or two more members of their family and friends.
 Each time someone learns and speaks about the waste issue, the more likely it will be that the producers of the plastic waste that weighs the same as 9000 Asian elephants (source) will produce a little less.
 Maybe that’s only 8999 tomorrow, maybe it’s 8000, whatever it is, it is a start.

 The manufacturing team has highlighted to me that when they were made aware, educated and provided with the opportunity to keep learning, they have found solutions to their own problems, in each community where they live.
 Many simple steps can lead us to one large change.
-Whether that is not using a plastic straw for you, and not using a single use coffee cup for me, they all add up.
-They’ll help to achieve the goals of startups such as Bare Necessities who have made tremendous impact on the four women, and many others besides.
+Whether that is not using a plastic straw for you, and not using a single-use coffee cup for me, they all add up.
+They’ll help to achieve the goals of startups such as Bare Necessities who have made a tremendous impact on the four women and many others besides.
 It will help elephants be elephants instead of a way to quantify the amount of plastic produced in a day.
-It will help us have a plastic free life, not just a plastic free July.
+It will help us have a plastic-free life, not just a plastic-free July.
 It will help us become more sustainable.
 It will help the rest of the environment flourish.
 It will help reduce worldwide plastic, and it can start if you speak to a friend about this issue today.